Cynthia L. Bernstiel '91

-Lauren Sullivan has been with the American Red Cross since 2007.
-She is currently the Deputy Chief of Staff in the Office of the President and CEO.
-In this role, she helps the President and CEO coordinate a portfolio of activities and acts as a liaison to senior staff and external partners and constituents.
-She also manages the daily activities of the office, including oversight of correspondence, scheduling, and briefing materials.
+Lauren has been with the American Red Cross since 2007.
+Prior to working in Principal and Major Gifts, Lauren served as Deputy Chief of Staff in the Office of the President and CEO.
+In this role, she coordinated the President and CEO’s portfolio of activities and acted as a liaison to senior staff and external donors, partners and constituents.
+She also managed the daily activities of the office, including oversight of correspondence, scheduling, and briefing materials.
 Previously, she served as a Special Assistant to the President and CEO.

-Lauren earned a Bachelor of Arts degree, graduating with honors in 2006 from the University of Delaware.
+Lauren received her bachelor of arts with honors degree in 2006 from the University of Delaware.

 Sherry Leslie Wenger '77M '79PhD MA and PhD in Psychology